Field Heat Treatment Technician

 A trade or technology certificate in one of the welding, machining, pipe or metalworking trades is an asset but not required.
 Employers may provide the safety training required for working on industrial sites, working at heights and working with hazardous materials (for example, Industrial First Aid, H2S, Confined Space, CSTS, WHIMIS, Working at Heights, Fall Protection).

-Field heat treatment technician is a designated occupation in Alberta.
-This means that certification is available from Alberta Apprenticeship and Industry Training but is not required to work in Alberta.
+Field heat treatment technician is a designated trade in Alberta.
+Certification is available from Alberta Apprenticeship and Industry Training but is not required to work in Alberta.

-Applicants for an occupational certificate based on training must have at least 48 months of training and 7,200 hours of work experience.
+Applicants must have at least 48 months of training and 7,200 hours of work experience.
 Formal classroom training is available through the Quality Control Council of Canada.

 Applicants who have related training or work experience may be eligible for admission, credit, or certification.
-Credits may reduce the period of apprenticeship.
+Credits may reduce the hours required.

 The following schools offer programs or courses that are related to this occupation but are not required to enter the field.

 Field heat treatment technicians set up and perform controlled heat treating to offset the high temperature effects of welding.
-For more information, see the Trades and Occupations section of Alberta’s Tradesecrets website.
+For more information, see the Designated Trades Profile section of Alberta’s Tradesecrets website.

 In Alberta, government-legislated certification is available for field heat treatment technicians.